AbsaOSS/Jdbc2S/README.md

 This parameter defines the start offset to be used when running the query.
 If not specified, it will be calculated from the data.

+IMPORTANT: if the field being used as offset is not indexed, specifying the initial offset may significantly increase performance.

 ```scala
 // assuming this is the case class used in the dataset